SJ6080 - Campaigning Journalism (2020/21)

 In addition to guided reading, students are expected to read and use new media critically.
 They should readily use a variety of sources (primary and secondary).

-Enhancement weeks will involve guest speakers, field trips and participation in newsdays.
+Enhancement and news weeks will involve guest speakers, field trips and participation in newsdays.

-Blended learning will be facilitated through blogs, the virtual learning environment, twitter and photo sites.
+Blended learning will be facilitated through the virtual learning environment, twitter and photo sites.

 On successful completion of this module, having completed all the tasks set, students should be able to:

-- Situate journalism within an understanding of British society;
+1. Situate campaigning journalism within an understanding of British society;

-Contributory assessment will consist of an essay displaying evidence of critical awareness of a key ethical dilemma (2,000 words); while summative assessment will involve crafting a campaign based on original research (three pieces of 750 words each or one of 2,000.
-Multi-media and social media elements are crucial – 2 minutes of media equates to 750 words), a draft of which must be pitched to the class and tutor and backed up by a log book detailing contacts and events.
+Formative and summative assessment will consist of an essay displaying evidence of critical awareness of a key ethical dilemma (2,000 words); while summative assessment will involve crafting a campaign based on original research (three pieces of 750 words each or one of 2,000, or mixed media equivalent).
+[Multi-media and social media elements are encouraged – 2 minutes of media equates to 750 words] Drafts of the campaign must be pitched to the class and tutor and backed up by a log book detailing contacts and events.

 Frost, C (2007) Journalism Ethics and Self Regulation (2nd Edn) Harlow: Pearson